 GDP (QoQ) (New Zealand)

 The economic growth in New Zealand has averaged at around 0.6% in the last year, but the report released in September showed that the economy expanded by 1.0% in Q2, beating expectations of 0.8%.
 The GDP report released in December showed the figure for Q3 was expected to come at 0.6%, which would be a cooling off from the previous quarter.
 But, it surprised us when it came at 0.3%.
 Although, it reversed and increased by 0.6% in Q4 of last year.
 This report will be for Q2 of 2019.
 The economy has slowed in Q2, but in Q1 it was pretty upbeat, expanding by 0.6% for the second quarter in a row.
 In Q2, the economic growth in New Zealand was expected to slow down again, this time expanding by 0.4%, but came in at 0.5%.
-In Q3, the GDP expanded by 0.8%, but fell back to it's normal pace at 0.5% in Q4.
-Now let's see how it has performed in Q1 of this year, but I think that the new Zealand economy has faced this crisis in the best way.
+In Q3, the GDP expanded by 0.8%, but fell back to its normal pace at 0.5% in Q4.
+In Q1 of 2022 the economy contracted by 0.2%, but Q2 it showed a 1.7% expansion, while Q3 showed a strong jump of 2.0%.
+The economy shrank by 0.6% and 0.1% respectively in Q4 of 2022 and Q1 of 2023, but it is expected to expand by 0.4% in Q2.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>